mkbansal0588/AZDevops/modules/module05b.md

 ## 🧑‍💼 To-Do Activities

-- Exercise 1: Complete the exercise mentioned in Module05a and deploy the changes to UAT and PROD data factory using automation pipeline
+- Exercise 1: Complete the exercise mentioned in [Module 05](../modules/module05.md) and deploy the changes to UAT and PROD data factory using automation pipeline
-   - Hint: Use "for-each" activity.

 ## :tada: Summary